virtual-labs/engineers-forum/ph4/services/onboarding-process.md

 # Virtual Labs Onboarding Process

 ## Introduction

-Virtual Labs is a mission-driven project under the Ministry of Education (MoE) aimed at providing laboratory learning experiences to students lacking adequate lab infrastructure.
-With over 150 labs developed by various consortium institutes, the project follows a streamlined software development life cycle to ensure high-quality labs.
-This document outlines the onboarding process for developers within the Virtual Labs project.
+Virtual Labs is a mission-driven project under the Ministry of Education (MoE) that aims to provide laboratory learning experiences to students who lack adequate lab infrastructure.
+With over 150 labs developed by various consortium institutes, the project follows a streamlined software development life cycle to ensure the delivery of high-quality labs.
+This document outlines the onboarding process for developers involved in the Virtual Labs project.

 ## Purpose

-This document details the experiment onboarding process for lab developers requesting their lab's hosting on the central cloud.
-It specifies the steps involved in the onboarding process.
+This document details the process for onboarding lab developers requesting to host their labs on the central cloud.
+It specifies the steps required for successful onboarding.

 ## Audience

-The target audience for this document includes all lab developers and owners seeking to develop new experiments.
+The intended audience for this document includes all lab developers and owners who are interested in developing new experiments.

 ## Definitions

 ### Onboarding
-Onboarding marks the start of software development for an approved lab, with the CPE team creating a Git repository for each experiment.
+Onboarding initiates the software development process for an approved lab, with the Central Platform Engineering (CPE) team responsible for creating a Git repository for each experiment.

-### GitHub handle
+### GitHub Handle
-A GitHub handle is a public reference that can be traced back to all public (and sometimes private) activities done on GitHub.
+A GitHub handle is a unique identifier associated with a user’s public (and sometimes private) activities on GitHub.

 ## Onboarding

 ### Prerequisites

-The onboarding process requires:
+Before beginning the onboarding process, the following prerequisites must be met:

 1. An approved lab proposal in PDF format - [reference](https://drive.google.com/file/d/1yjLMM96kxYnQ4_DiDOwFhdqLG0--0Z1P/view?usp=drive_link).
-2. Primary GitHub handle - It must be a university-based GitHub handle.
+2. A primary GitHub handle - This can be a university-affiliated GitHub account.
-3. Secondary GitHub handle - It must be the primary account of the contributing Developers.
+3. A secondary GitHub handle - This should be the primary account used by the contributing developers.

-### Process
+### Onboarding Process

-**Step 1**
+**Step 1:**

-New developers raise an [issue](https://github.com/virtual-labs/engineers-forum/issues/new?assignees=&labels=Phase-3%2C+create+experiment+repos&template=experiment-repository-creation-request.md&title=Experiment+Repository+Creation+Request+for+%3Cfill+the+lab+name+here%3E) to request the creation of experiment repositories for the lab.
+Raise an [issue](https://github.com/virtual-labs/engineers-forum/issues/new?assignees=&labels=Phase-3%2C+create+experiment+repos&template=experiment-repository-creation-request.md&title=Experiment+Repository+Creation+Request+for+%3Cfill+the+lab+name+here%3E) to request the creation of experiment repositories for the lab.

-**Step 2**
+**Step 2:**

-Developers fill in the requested information on the issue and attach the lab proposal [sample](https://github.com/virtual-labs/engineers-forum/files/5985232/Java.Proposal.pdf).
+Provide the required information in the issue and attach the lab proposal [sample](https://github.com/virtual-labs/engineers-forum/files/5985232/Java.Proposal.pdf).

-**Step 3**
+**Step 3:**

-The Central Platform Engineering (CPE), IIITH team creates experiment repositories for each experiment in the proposal on GitHub and shares the links to the created repositories on the same issue. [sample](https://github.com/virtual-labs/engineers-forum/issues/673#issuecomment-779564300)
+The CPE team at IIITH will create experiment repositories for each experiment listed in the proposal on GitHub.
+The links to the repositories will be shared in the same issue thread. [sample](https://github.com/virtual-labs/engineers-forum/issues/673#issuecomment-779564300).
+Once this process is complete, developers will be notified.

-**Step 4**
+**Step 4:**

-Developers populate the dev branches of the created repositories with the source code of the experiments and unit test the experiments locally.
-They do not delete the gh-pages branch, as it is required for automatically deploying the experiment along with UI on GitHub pages for testing the complete experiment.
-They also do not delete the `.github` directory and the `LICENSE` file.
+Developers are responsible for populating the development branches of these repositories with the source code for the experiments.

 ## Conclusion

-For detailed information about the development process and the next steps, please refer to this [document](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/development-process.md).
+This document provides a comprehensive guide to the onboarding process.
+Upon completing these four steps, developers can proceed to the development phase.
+For detailed guidance on the next steps, please refer to this [document](https://github.com/virtual-labs/engineers-forum/blob/master/ph4/services/development-process.md).

 ## FAQ

 **Can I change the Primary and Secondary GitHub Handle after submitting the experiment repository creation request?**

-The primary GitHub Handle should be static.
-It is recommended to create a separate handle for Virtual Labs development.
-Secondary Handles are fluid and can be updated freely.
+Yes, the primary GitHub handle can be changed.
+However, it is recommended to maintain a consistent university-specific handle for Virtual Labs development.
+Secondary handles are flexible and can be updated as needed.